 On 3rd August 1757 Charles William Frederick "The Wild Margrave" Hohenzollern (age 45) died.
 On 3rd August 1757 His son Charles (age 21) succeeded Margrave Brandenburg Ansbach.
 Frederica Caroline Saxe Coburg Saalfeld Margrave Brandenburg Ansbach (age 22) by marriage Margravine Brandenburg Ansbach.

 On 13th October 1791 Charles Alexander Hohenzollern Margrave Brandenburg Ansbach (age 55) and Elizabeth Berkeley Margrave Brandenburg Ansbach (age 40) were married at Lisbon [Map].
 She by marriage Margravine Brandenburg Ansbach.
 She the daughter of Augustus Berkeley 4th Earl Berkeley and Elizabeth Drax Countess Berkeley and Nugent (age 71).
 They were fifth cousins.
-He a great grandson of King George I of Great Britain and Ireland.
+He a great x 4 grandson of King James I of England and Ireland and VI of Scotland.
 She a great x 2 granddaughter of King Charles II of England Scotland and Ireland.

 On 2nd December 1791 Charles Alexander Hohenzollern Margrave Brandenburg Ansbach (age 55) Abdicated as Margrave Brandenburg Ansbach at Bordeaux [Map].